LogeshwariCloudAndDevOps/CI-CD-GitHub-Actions/README.md

 - 👋 Hi, I’m @LogeshwariCloudAndDevOps
-- 👀 I’m interested in Learning Cloud and DevOps
+- 👀 I’m a DevOps Engineer and I would love to explore more about Cloud and DevOps
-- 🌱 I’m currently learning Multi Cloud
+- 🌱 I’m currently learning new technologies and tools with respect to DevOps and AI
-- 💞️ I’m looking to collaborate on Cloud and DevOps projects
+- 💞️ I’m looking to collaborate on Cloud,DevOps and AI projects
 - 📫 How to reach me email me @ logeshwari.cloud@gmail.com

 <!---